rahul-verma/arjuna/docs/ArjunaFeaturesDoc.md

 Following are critical project directories, sub-directories and files. *Arjuna could be creating other directories corresponding to some in-progress or experimental features.
 They are not listed here.*

 Please also note that some of these directories are mandatory as a part of Arjuna test project structure.
-When you create project using `create-project` command from Arjuna CLI, Arjuna places `placeholder.txt` files so that when you check-in your code in a code repository, empty directories are not ignored during check-in.
+When you create project using `create-project` command from [Arjuna Command Line Interface](#the-create-project-command---creating-a-new-project-skeleton), Arjuna places `placeholder.txt` files so that when you check-in your code in a code repository, empty directories are not ignored during check-in.
 It is advised to retain them, until you make use of them by placing files in them as per your project needs.

 - **config**: Contains configuration files.
   - **project.conf**: Your project's configuration file containing project-level configuration settings.